unikraft/docs/content/en/community/hackathons/sessions/bincompat/content/Overview_01.-The-Process-of-Loading-and-Running-an-Application-with-Binary-Compatibility.md

    07     .tdata .init_array .fini_array .data.rel.ro .dynamic .got
 ```

-As an overview of the whole process, when we want to run an application on Unikraft using binary compatibility, the first step is to pass the application to the unikernel as an initial ram disk.
+As an overview of the whole process, when we want to run an application on Unikraft using binary compatibility, the first step is to pass the executable file to the unikernel as an initial ram disk.
-Once the unikernel gets the application, the loader reads the executable segments and loads them accordingly.
+Once the unikernel gets the executable, it reads the executable segments and loads them accordingly.
 After the program is loaded, the last step is to jump to its entry point and start executing.

+The unikernel image is the [`app-elfloader` application](https://github.com/unikraft/app-elfloader).
+This application parses the ELF file and then loads it accordingly.

-The loader that we currently have implemented in Unikraft only supports executables that are static (so all the libraries are part of the executables) and also position-independent.
+The `app-elfloader` currently only supports executables that are `static-pie`: all the libraries are part of the executables and the code is position-independent (PIE: _Position Independent Executable_).
-A position independent binary is a binary that can run correctly independent of the address at which it was loaded.
+A position independent executable is a binary that can run correctly independent of the address at which it was loaded.
-So we need executables that are built using the `-static-pie` compiler / linker option, available in GCC since version 8.
+So, for building executables, we currently need to use `-static-pie` compiler / linker option, available in GCC since version 8.